kimwalisch/primesieve/README.md

 Console application
 -------------------

-The primesieve console application can print and count primes and prime k-tuplets and find the nth prime.
+The primesieve console application can generate primes and prime k-tuplets.

 ```sh
 # Print the primes below 1000000